maxbyz/framework-1/docs/terms/pattern-guardianship.md

 #### Run-time: Guardianship Arrangements

-The run-time aspect of guardianships is all about about the establishing, using and management of actual %%guardianships arrangements|guardianship-arrangement%%.
+The run-time aspect of guardianships is all about about the establishing, using and management of actual %%guardianship arrangements|guardianship-arrangement%%.
 This includes the assignment of %%legal entities|legal-entity%% to the various stakeholder roles, and the management of such assignments.
 It also includes the management of the actual rights and duties or such legal entities.

 Typically, the %%jurisdiction|jurisdiction%% that enforces (and governs) a %%guardianship type|guardianship-type%% has rules that specify the conditions that allow a guardianship arrangement of that type to be created, including the %%parties|party%% that must do this.
 When a guardianship arrangement is established, it starts as a copy of the guardianship type that it instantiates.
 Then, the dependent-role is assigned to the legal entity that will be fulfilling that role (or more legal entities if that is appropriate).
 Similarly, most, if not all guardianship-roles are assigned to a legal entity.
 Note that the the rules that govern the guardianship arrangements may specify that a specific guardian-role is reserved for the party that manages the guardianship arrangement itself.